SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 To override a characteristic that would otherwise be inherited, you prefix your overriding definition with the ``override`` keyword.
-Doing so clarifies that you intend to provide an override and have not provided a matching definition by mistake.
+Doing so clarifies that you intend to provide an override and haven't provided a matching definition by mistake.
 Overriding by accident can cause unexpected behavior, and any overrides without the ``override`` keyword are diagnosed as an error when your code is compiled.